 And there can be other advantages to trading small-cap stocks.
 For one, there’s less competition from institutional traders and big traders.

 New to penny stocks?
 Get my FREE penny stock guide here.

 What Could Impact a Company’s Stock Market Capitalization?

-- A significant change in stock price.
-If there’s some major event that affects the stock price in a big way, it can affect the market cap.
-Yes, of course any shift in the stock price will have some effect, but to really impact the market cap in a noticeable way, it would have to be bigger.
+If some major event affects the stock price in a big way, it will affect the market cap.
+Yes, of course, any shift in the stock price will have some effect.
+But to really impact the market cap in a noticeable way, it would have to be a big percentage move.

 Different Types of Market Capitalization